The world needs nature to thrive, and nature needs rich biodiversity

 An evolving business opportunity area

 With the measures above, we aim to avoid negative impact and minimise the impact that we cannot avoid.
 ING also aims to help clients become a driver for positive change and sees biodiversity as an evolving business opportunity.
 We’ve already developed a range of sustainability products and services, including green loans and green bonds.
-Our sustainability improvement loan rewards clients for their sustainability performance, bringing positive change for nature and ecosystems, but also for climate.
+Our sustainability-linked products rewards clients for their sustainability performance, bringing positive change for nature and ecosystems, but also for climate.

 With these products and services, we look for opportunities for positive impact.
 For instance, ING supports clients and projects in areas of sustainable water management and climate adaptation.
 In 2020, we recorded €117 million in such projects.
 When we finance projects with environmental benefits we also consider biodiversity.
 For example, we check whether projects involving wind and solar parks cross any migratory bird corridors.